RetroDECK/ES-DE/README.md

 ES-DE (EmulationStation Desktop Edition) is a frontend for browsing and launching games from your multi-platform collection.

-It's officially supported on Linux, macOS, Windows and Android but can also be used on BSD Unix and the Raspberry Pi if you build it yourself from source code.
+It's officially supported on Linux, macOS, Windows and Android but can also be used on Haiku and the Raspberry Pi if you build it yourself from source code.
+There is also an ES-DE package in the FreeBSD ports collection.

 Website:\
 https://es-de.org